--a novel in the form of a family memoir

-In the event, however, the surgeon seemed perfectly ordinary: not too short, nor too tall, and not too fat, though with a round face which was sometimes clouded, for his mouth could appear disapproving, and his brown eyes were somewhat assessive behind corrective lenses.
+In the event, however, the surgeon - other than being a drunk - seemed perfectly ordinary: not too short, nor too tall, and not too fat, though with a round face which was sometimes clouded, for his mouth could appear disapproving, and his brown eyes were somewhat assessive behind corrective lenses.
 On this June morning, dressed in his surgical garb, he wiggled his stiff fingers into latex gloves and felt how recalcitrant they were as he forced them in.
 Last night had been what he called a long, hard night, but let bygones be bygones, he thought.
 Smiling and a bit bleary, he strode confidently into the brightly lit surgical theater.
 He would perform an exploratory, which he invariably enjoyed.

 The poor girl was dying, but now prepped and anaesthetized, she was stretched out on the operating table.

-“Good morning, Dr. Smith,” the nurses and the new anesthesiologist, Dr. Maury, said – he was a handsome man; swarthy was the term.
-The line of his strong neck led down to broad shoulders and what looked to be a lean, fine physique.
+“Good morning, Dr. Smith,” the nurses said as did the new anesthesiologist, Dr. Maury – he was a handsome man; swarthy was the term.
+The line of his strong neck led down to broad shoulders and what looked to be a lean, fine physique below.
 Dr. Maury smiled politely at him, and Dr. Smith immediately turned to look at what was on the menu today.

 The skin of the abdomen was bared before him as he picked up the scalpel with his stiffened fingers.
 Perhaps he would give her a few months more of life, he thought as he automatically cut through flesh, fat, and muscle.
 His nurse placed clamps and a drain so no blood welled in the cavity.
 At its bottom, there it was, the pancreas riddled with cancer.
 Searching for spreading metastases in liver and spleen, his rough fingers pushed the pancreas aside.